cwi-dis/trigger-launcher/README.md

 ## Configuration

 Runtime configuration options for the application are read from the file `config.json` located in the project root.
 When running the application on your local machine, you should update the option `serverUrl` to point to a running instance of the pre-production application, i.e. the pre-production application (or trigger-tool) you want to interact with (e.g. `https://editor.edge.2immerse.eu`).

+Note that starting from version 1.2.0, the `serverUrl` can also dynamically be changed in the starting screen of the application.